-We're a group of concerned local residents who are taking our government to court on 14th May.
+We're a group of concerned local residents who have been taking our government to court since 2021 to stop the A38 Derby junctions road scheme.

-We want to save our trees and protect our health from the £250 million pound disruptive A38 Derby junctions road scheme.
+We want to save our trees and protect our health from the £250 million pound disruptive expansion.

 What is the A38 Derby junctions scheme?